What is a credit card grace period?

 What happens if you don’t pay the full amount due by the end of the grace period?

-If you don’t pay your credit card bill by the end of the grace period, you will be charged an interest rate of 1.5% per month on all balances not paid in full.
+Should you neglect to pay your credit card account at the end of the grace period, all balances not paid in full will be charged an interest rate of 1.5% monthly.

 Do all credit cards have a grace period?

-The grace period is the time frame in which you can use your credit card before incurring a charge.
-It’s usually 30 days, but some cards offer a longer one.
+The grace period is the period you can use your credit card before running charges.
+Usually thirty days, some cards grant a longer one.

-The question of whether all credit cards have a grace period is answered with an emphatic YES!
+One resounding YES answers the issue of whether all credit cards have a grace period.

 What does the CARD Act say about grace periods?

-The CARD Act was passed in 2009 and it has been making waves ever since.
-It was designed to protect consumers from unfair credit card practices.
+Passed in 2009, the CARD Act has created waves ever since.
+It was meant to shield consumers against unethical credit card policies.

-The CARD Act states that there must be a 30-day minimum grace period for purchases made with a credit card.
-This means that if you make a purchase with your credit card, you have the right to return it within this time frame and get your money back.
+The CARD Act mandates a minimum grace period of thirty days for credit card-made purchases.
+This implies that should you make a credit card purchase, you are entitled to return it within this period and receive your money back.

-However, this is not the case for all purchases.
-The act only applies to purchases made with a credit card issued by banks and other financial institutions.
-If you buy something from an individual, such as on eBay or Craigslist, then there is no grace period and you will have to pay for the item or service even if you change your mind about it later on.
+Not every purchase, nevertheless, follows this rule.
+The legislation only covers purchases made using a credit card provided by banks and other financial companies.
+If you purchase something from someone, say on eBay or Craigslist, there is no grace period and you will have to pay for the good or service even should your subsequent opinion alter.

 Maximize your credit card grace period